-- a) Discuss situations where it may be appropriate to raise medium-term finance.^[s] - b) Describe the main features of hire purchase, and leases.^[k] - Compare and contrast the main features of hire purchase, and leases (NB lease or buy decisions are not examinable).^[s] - d) Discuss the relative merits and limitations of medium term finance.^[s]
+- Discuss situations where it may be appropriate to raise medium-term finance.
+[S] - b) Describe the main features of hire purchase, and leases.^[K] - c) Compare and contrast the main features of hire purchase, and leases (NB lease or buy decisions are not examinable).^[S] - d) Discuss the relative merits and limitations of medium term finance.
+[S]